- Who We Serve

-Looking at the customer experience from the “outside-in” helped this regional bank design and deliver a scalable, modernized, cross-channel experience without losing the personal touch and local identity it’s known for.
+Looking at customer experiences through customers’ eyes helped this regional bank design scalable, modernized, cross-channel experiences with its personal touch and local identity intact.

 Challenge: Quantify and address the changing expectations of an evolving customer base

 How does a bank adapt to growing competition and shifting customer expectations without losing what has always been its greatest strength and brand differentiator: an old-school, high-touch approach?
 That was the challenge facing this $1 billion regional bank with 17 locations in the South.